harrisonstatham/HSMissileCommand/README.md

 ## Building

+1. Read the `Notes` section first.
-1. Install the above dependencies.
+2. Install the above dependencies.
-2. Download the zip file or `git clone` the source to your computer.
+3. Download the zip file or `git clone` the source to your computer.
-3. Run `cd <HSMissileCommand-folder-you-just-downloaded-or-cloned>`
+4. Run `cd <HSMissileCommand-folder-you-just-downloaded-or-cloned>`
-4. Run `chmod u+x BuildScript.bash`
+5. Run `chmod u+x BuildScript.bash`
-5. Run `./BuildScript.bash`
+6. Run `./BuildScript.bash`

 ## Notes

 1. I have applied a MIT copyright to all of this.
-No I dont care if you "steal" my code, or use it as a reference.
 However if you are a GT student you are bound by the honor code.
 I will not be responsible if you are caught cheating whilst using my code!!
-I provide this repo as a potential future reference to other students, NOT as a "hey look, I can copy, and paste this code, and call it mine".
+I provide this repo as a, potential, future reference to other students, NOT as a "hey look, I can copy, and paste this code, and call it mine".
+If your'e caught cheating, don't drag me into your mess.

 2. If you are using another toolchain, the make file is almost worthless.
 You will need to write a new one or patch the current one.